 Here we defined a service called echoer from the Ubuntu image, and set the command attribute of the service to a list of echo commands separated by a semicolon.
 We should note that we can also use other operators besides the semicolon.

 Now we’ve successfully executed multiple commands with the help of the docker-compose tool.

 6. Run Multiple Commands With a Shell Script

 Sometimes, we need to do more complex processing, instead of chaining a few commands.
 If this is the case, we can create a shell script that contains all the necessary logic, and copy it to the container’s filesystem.
 We can use the Dockerfile COPY directive to copy the shell script file to our container’s filesystem.

 Let’s create a simple Dockerfile for our image:

-We use the COPY directive to copy the shell script to the container’s filesystem.
-Moreover, we execute the script with the CMD directive.
+We’ll use the COPY directive to copy the shell script to the container’s filesystem.
+We’ll execute the script with the CMD directive.

 The above script prints our home directory in the container and the current date.
 An important note is that we should grant the execute privilege to the shell script on the host machine.
 This is because the execute privilege will be transferred to our container when we copy the file.
 Otherwise, the container won’t be able to execute the script when it starts.

-In this article, we’ve examined ways to execute multiple commands on a Docker container.
-We’ve looked at approaches for how we can do this with the Dockerfile, the docker run command, and the docker-compose run command.
+In this article, we explored various ways to execute multiple commands on a Docker container.
+We discussed different approaches using Dockerfile, the docker run command, and the docker-compose run command.

-Finally, for more complex processing, we saw how we could create a shell script and execute it in our container.
+Finally, for more complex processing, we learned how to create a shell script and execute it in our container.